ectuser/vendor-master/README.md

 - Utilize JWT for authorization on both the custom Node.js server and the frontend (optional).
 - Dockerize the application and mock backend services (optional).
 - Add support for server-side pagination and adjust the frontend to work with server-side pagination (optional).

+---

+### Note on Class Diagram and Domain Model

+No class diagram or domain model is provided, as the entities are decoupled and do not have direct relationships.